The Edmonton Police Service consists of five bureaus - each one focusing on a specific area of policing.

 In her most recent role as Superintendent of the Investigative Support Division, Chapdelaine led the operational launch of the Firearms Examination Unit, enhancing the delivery of timely investigative leads.
 She also oversaw high-risk initiatives such as facial recognition and Rapid DNA, ensuring their responsible application in investigations.
 Additionally, she championed the creation of the Integrated Care Centre at EPS Downtown Branch and co-led the AACP Detainee Care Committee to advance best practices in the care and custody of individuals in police holding facilities.
 Her leadership was instrumental in the successful terrorism-related charges following the Edmonton City Hall attack in January 2024.

-Innovation and Information Bureau - Chief Information and Technology Officer Ron Anderson
+Innovation and Technology Bureau - Chief Officer Ron Anderson

 Ron is an active community member both locally and internationally through his volunteer work and as a a board member for the Missing Children Society of Canada.